 Why Do Parrots Get Jealous?

-The most interesting results came from hand-reared parrots.
-Specifically, they were fed and raised by a human from the time they were born.
-These birds were much more aggressive and selective than those caught in the wild or those cared for by their parents.
+Hand-reared parrots were fed and raised by humans from the time they were born.
+They were much more hostile and selective than those caught in the wild or cared for by their parents.

-Dependency On Humans
+Dependency on Humans